Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Results

-Figure \ref{fig_case1_x} and \ref{fig_case1_xd} show that the drone ascends with maximal acceleration for the first flapping cycles until it reaches a peak velocity, starting from which it decelerates to stabilise around $z=1$ m ($z'=20$).
-This evolution is directly linked to the flapping amplitude $A_\phi$ that is maximal at $t'=0$, decreases as the drone approaches the target and stabilises to an angle such that the lift balances the weight.
-According to the drone dynamics (equation \ref{eq_instSystem}), the flapping angle also influences the longitudinal and pitching motion, which show small deviations from zero.
-These motions influence back the flapping angle considering the fully coupled formulation of the policy (equation \eqref{eq_pi}).
-The longitudinal and pitching motions are stabilised by slightly varying the stroke plane and the mean flapping angles during the episode.
-The analysis shows that the state error in $z'$ is the main contributor to the reward within the first 20 cycles.
-After this period, the state error in the pitching direction becomes more influential due to slight heading drift.
+Figures~\ref{fig_case1_x} and \ref{fig_case1_xd} show that the drone initially accelerates upward over the first few flapping cycles, reaches a peak vertical velocity, and then decelerates before stabilizing near $z=1$ m ($z'=20$).
+This behavior is directly linked to the flapping amplitude $A_\phi$, which starts near its maximum, decreases as the target is approached, and eventually settles to a value for which lift approximately balances weight.
+Through the coupled dynamics of equation~\eqref{eq_instSystem}, the flapping amplitude also affects the longitudinal and pitching motions, which exhibit small but nonzero deviations.
+These secondary dynamics are compensated by modest adjustments of the stroke-plane angle $\beta$ and mean flapping angle $A_{\text{off}}$.
+The reward decomposition further shows that the vertical-position error dominates the reward during roughly the first 20 cycles, whereas the pitch contribution becomes more important later owing to a slight heading drift.

-The largely different variances in the control actions shown in Figure \ref{fig_case1_a} gives an indication on the relative importance of their contribution to the success of the control task.
-More specifically, it shows that the flapping amplitude $A_{\phi}$ is more important than the control on the stroke plane angle $\beta$ and the mean flapping angle $A_{\text{off}}$.
-This result suggests that an alternative 'reward shaping' could slightly enhance control performance.
-Increasing the weight of the vertical position reward may accelerate learning but could also introduce slightly more drift in the other two degrees of freedom.
+The markedly different variances of the control signals in Figure~\ref{fig_case1_a} also provide insight into their relative importance.
+In particular, the flapping amplitude $A_\phi$ has a much stronger influence on task success than either the stroke-plane angle $\beta$ or the mean offset $A_{\text{off}}$.
+This suggests that alternative reward shaping could further improve performance.
+For instance, increasing the weight associated with vertical-position tracking might accelerate convergence, although at the cost of slightly larger drift in the remaining degrees of freedom.